Beast of Blenheim Stewart Murray Wilson jailed again for historic rapes

 Wilson's name, prior offending, and nickname had been suppressed until the verdicts were reached for the 71-year-old after a week-long trial in the High Court at Auckland.

-Today, the 71-year-old was sentenced to two years and four months' imprisonment by Justice Graham Lang.
+Today, he was sentenced to a concurrent term of two years and four months' imprisonment by Justice Graham Lang.

 Wilson is known for drugging, assaulting and raping women over a 23-year period before he was caught.